Raoul Wallenberg Centre for Human Rights

-The Raoul Wallenberg Centre for Human Rights (RWCHR) is a Montreal-based non-governmental organization dedicated to pursuing justice through the protection and promotion of human rights.
+The Raoul Wallenberg Centre for Human Rights (RWCHR) is a Canadian non-governmental organization dedicated to pursuing justice through the protection and promotion of human rights.
 The RWCHR's name and mission is inspired by Raoul Wallenberg's humanitarian legacy.

-The RWCHR pursues justice by mobilizing advocacy and advising foreign policy in Canada and around the world.
+Based in Montreal, the RWCHR pursues justice by mobilizing advocacy and advising foreign policy in Canada and around the world.
 The first Raoul Wallenberg All-Party Parliamentary Caucus for Human Rights was launched in Canada in 2017.

-The RWCHR was founded by renowned international human rights lawyer and former Canadian Minister of Justice Irwin Cotler in 2015.
+The RWCHR was founded by international human rights lawyer and former Canadian Minister of Justice Irwin Cotler in 2015.

 Themes

 The RWCHR's mission is to mobilize a "unique international consortium" of academics, activists, lawyers, jurists, Parliamentarians, NGOs, citizens and students in the pursuit of justice.
 The RWCHR's mission statement is organized around five themes, each of which reflects Raoul Wallenberg's humanitarian legacy.
 Each theme is co-chaired by a leading jurist/parliamentarian/advocate/citizen in the country of Wallenberg's Honorary Citizenship.
 The honorary co-chairs are Elie Wiesel (US – in memoriam), the Honourable Justice Rosalie Abella (Canada), the Honourable Meir Shamgar (Israel) and the Honourable Göran Persson (Sweden).
 All of the RWCHR's activity relates to one or more of the below themes.